Épisodes

 Purplish is produced by CPR News and the Capitol News Alliance, a collaboration between KUNC News, Colorado Public Radio, Rocky Mountain PBS, and The Colorado Sun, and shared with Rocky Mountain Community Radio and other news organizations across the state.
 Funding for the Alliance is provided in part by the Corporation for Public Broadcasting.

-This episode of Purplish was edited by Stephanie Wolf and Megan Verlee and produced by Shane Rumsey.
-Our theme music was composed by Brad Turner.
+Purplish’s producer is Stephanie Wolf.
+This episode was edited by Megan Verlee and sound designed and engineered by Shane Rumsey.
+Additional reporting for this episode came from Denverite's Kevin Beaty.
+Our theme music is by Brad Turner.

 Voir plus Voir moins